cyberbotics/epuck_ros2/installation/cross_compile/README.md

 cross-initialize
 ```
 to download ROS2 source code.
-By default, it will initialize ROS2 Foxy distribution, but if you want to change it use `ROS_DISTRO` environment, e.g. for ROS2 Dashing:
+By default, it will initialize ROS2 Foxy distribution, but if you want to change it you can use `ROS_DISTRO` environment variable, e.g. for ROS2 Dashing:
 ```bash
 export ROS_DISTRO=dashing
 ```